benedictSchurwanz/boatattack/README.md

 This is a clone of the popular two-player naval boat-combat-blind-attacking-with-cannons-on-a-coordinate-grid game.

-This is intended to be nothing more than a fun solo project.
+This is intended to be nothing more than a fun solo project for coding practice.

+I intend to work out the game logic as a text-based terminal command-line interface, then add Rails and Javascript browser-based interface.

 Challenge format (readme below) borrowed from Dev Bootcamp (Chicago Salamanders 2016)